Boeing hives off 210 orders after Jet halts operations

 The order adjustment pushed Boeing net orders into negative territory up to the end of March, with a total of minus 119 net orders despite a slew of wide-body orders in Europe and Asia.

-Under recent changes in accounting rules, Boeing hives off orders that do not meet its criteria for recognising revenue into a separate category, while holding onto contractual claims.
+Under recent changes in accounting rules, Boeing hives off orders that do not meet its criteria for recognizing revenue into a separate category, while holding onto contractual claims.

 Boeing also said its Boeing Capital financing unit, which industry sources say is carrying 75 orders for Jet in addition to some 125 that the airline has on order directly, posted a first-quarter loss of $707 million for certain miscellaneous items, compared with a loss of $326 million a year earlier.